postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

   </div>
 </div>

+Machine Learning, and now Artifical Intelligence, are used universally across the industry.
+From chat bots to predicting next month's sales, knowing how use ML gives its user a competitive advantage.

-PostgresML makes it easy to use machine learning with your database and to scale workloads horizontally in our cloud.
-One of the most common use cases is to improve search results.
-In this article, we'll show you how to build a search engine from the ground up, that leverages multiple types of natural language processing (NLP) and machine learning (ML) models to improve search results, including vector search and personalization with embeddings.
+PostgresML is an open source Postgres extension and managed cloud that makes it easy to use machine learning and AI with your data at any scale.

+In this article, we'll discuss one of the most common use cases for ML: building search engines.
+Using Postgres and PostgresML, we'll be able to build a sophisticated search engine from the ground up, taking advantage of natural language processing (NLP) and machine learning (ML) models built with vector search and personalized with embeddings.

 <img src="/dashboard/static/images/blog/elephant_sky.jpg" alt="data is always the best medicine" />
 <center><p><i>PostgresML is a composition engine that provides advanced AI capabilities.</i></p></center>

-## Keyword Search
+## Keywords

-One important takeaway from this article is that search engines are built in multiple layers from simple to complex and use iterative refinement of results along the way.
-We'll explore what that composition and iterative refinement looks like using standard SQL and the additional functions provided by PostgresML.
-Our foundational layer is the traditional form of search, keyword search.
-This is the type of search you're probably most familiar with.
-You type a few words into a search box, and get back a list of results that contain those words.
+Search engines are built in multiple layers.
+From simple to complex and using iterative refinement of results along the way, we'll explore what that composition and iterative refinement looks like using standard SQL, and the additional functionality provided by PostgresML.

+The first and foundational layer for any search engine is the traditional form of search: keywords.
+This is the type of search you're probably most familiar with: the user types a few words into a search box and gets back a list of results that contain those words.

 ### Queries

-Our search application will start with a **documents** table.
-Our documents have a title and a body, as well as a unique id for our application to reference when updating or deleting existing documents.
-We create our table with the standard SQL `CREATE TABLE` syntax.
+Like promised, we'll build our search engine from the ground up.
+To get started, we'll create a _ducuments_ table.
+The _ducuments_ table will have a _title_ and a _body_, as well as a unique ID for our application to reference when updating or deleting records.

+Using standard SQL, it's as simple as:

 !!! generic